Save 10% off our Spider General treatments with (code: save10 Spiders) this month!

-An Indianmeal moth infestation is often indicated by the presence of fine, pepper-like granules of frass (insect droppings) in and around stored foods like nuts, dried fruits, cereals, and processed items containing nuts, seeds, wheat, rice, or corn.
+An Indianmeal moth, (also known as pantry moth) infestation is often indicated by the presence of fine, pepper-like granules of frass (insect droppings) in and around stored foods like nuts, dried fruits, cereals, and processed items containing nuts, seeds, wheat, rice, or corn.
 These larvae are surface feeders, creating silken webbing over their food source.
 The primary damage occurs not from consumption, but rather from the large quantities of silk they produce.
 This webbing traps frass and shed larval skins (cast skins) within the food product, resulting in contamination and rendering it unpalatable.

 The Indianmeal moth (Plodia interpunctella) is a common pantry pest with a complete life cycle, meaning it goes through four distinct stages: